eno-lab/IMU-based-HAR-benchmark/README.md

 # Related repositories @ 2023/10/13
 - rTsfNet: https://github.com/eno-lab/rTsfNet

-Please let us know to add your repository to this list!!
+Please let us know so we can add your repository to this list!!

+If so, please make [a new issue](https://github.com/eno-lab/IMU-based-HAR-benchmark/issues) with the "Model registration request" label with the URL and so on.

 # How to add your models
 Please manage your models with a separate repository with add-on style (copy and combined to this benchmark).